marco-michel/TimeEvolver/README.md

 ```
 ./SimpleExample
 ```
-The expectation values of the occupation numbers of the two oscillators at different times will be written in the files ``output0.csv`` and ``output1.csv``.
+The expectation values of the occupation numbers of the two oscillators at different times will be written in the files ``SimpleExampleOutputOccupationNumber0.csv`` and ``SimpleExampleOutputOccupationNumber1.csv``.

 ## Usage 3: Apply TimeEvolver to own Hamiltonian matrix

-A third option to use the program arises if the user alredy has at their disposal a Hamiltonian matrix.
-In this case, only the classes contained in the folder  ``TimeEvolver`` are needed.
-The core functionality of the TimeEvolver is encapsulated in the class ``krylovTimeEvolver`` declared in the header file ``krylovTimeEvolver.h``.
+A third option to use the program arises if the user already has at their disposal a Hamiltonian matrix.
+In this case, only the classes contained in the folder  ``core`` are needed.
+The main functionality of *TimeEvolver* is encapsulated in the class ``krylovTimeEvolver`` declared in the header file ``krylovTimeEvolver.h``.
 Its constructor has following form
 ```
  krylovTimeEvolver(double t, std::complex<double>* v, double samplingStep, double tol, int mm, std::vector<std::unique_ptr<krylovBasicObservable>>  observables, std::unique_ptr<smatrix> HamIn, double expFactor, bool fastIntegration, bool progressBar);
 ```